 Our passion for fish has always been here but the idea for our new shop was born in lockdown when Tom and Amelia wanted to continue to provide for the community and support our local fisherman.
 We are opening in times when sustainability and local produce are even more prevalent in our hearts.
-Please come and see us for a fresh catch, a multitude of condiments, and, of course, Salt.
+Come and see us for a fresh catch, fish cakes, stews, pies, a multitude of condiments, and, of course, Salt.

 SALT has long time been a prime commodity to Topsham and the World.
 It was primarily used for health reasons and later became the best way to preserve food, especially Fish.

 When the Roman Legionnaires arrive in Topsham part of their wage was paid in salt money and this being the origin of the present meaning of ‘salary’.
 The Romans used salt to preserve their vegetables later known as 'salad'.
 The origin of the word 'soldier' is salt.

 Payment of British soldiers’ salary in salt was still happening in the British Army during the American War of 1812.